apache/incubator-hivemall/docs/gitbook/clustering/lda.md

 - D. M. Blei, et al. [Latent Dirichlet Allocation](http://www.jmlr.org/papers/v3/blei03a.html).
 Journal of Machine Learning Research 3, pp. 993-1022, 2003.
 - M. D. Hoffman, et al. [Online Learning for Latent Dirichlet Allocation](https://papers.nips.cc/paper/3902-online-learning-for-latent-dirichlet-allocation).
 NIPS 2010.

-Hivemall enables you to analyze your documents based on LDA.
+Hivemall enables you to analyze your data such as, but not limited to, documents based on LDA.
 This page gives usage instructions of the feature.

 <!-- toc -->

+> #### Note
-*Note: This feature is supported from Hivemall v0.5-rc.1 or later.*
+> This feature is supported from Hivemall v0.5-rc.1 or later.

 # Prepare document data